SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI(LLM ref)/Glossary.md

 - **Demo(n) tape:** An album's raw version, recorded by the band itself, on a C-cassette.
 Condition is 100%.
 Every copy erodes the condition.
 - **Fading to obscurity:** A game over state where the player produces such an obscure record nobody can find it, or the record is otherwise 100% inaccessible.
 - **Media, The:** A terrible force that misunderstands all the dark deeds of the Circle as something otherwise just as sinister but thematically non-True.
 Brings all the Posers in.
 Notoriety sells records, however.
+- **Novelty:** The reason why new aspects are sometimes introduced into the sound.
 - **Notoriety:** A trait which helps record sales and draws the Media in.
 There are three types: Personal, Circle and Scene Notoriety.
 - **Outside, The:** Outside the Circle.
 Without an element originated from within the Circle, the Outside cannot produce anything considered True.
 Without reference to True, a thing cannot be Pure.
 - **Pariah, The:** A player who has been cast out by a Keeper Action, or Voted out by Regular Vote.
 A Pariah has complete artistic freedom, but has absolutely no backing from any safety nets.